 When it comes to insurance payouts, current insurance fraud prevention data and techniques are lacking.
 This is because they are mainly relying on offline intermediary links for prevention of insurance frauds.
 Moreover, the present, insurance claim procedures are very complicated.
 Insurance providers often fail to achieve a decent balance between good user experience and lower service costs.
 For claims, consumers need to provide a set of claims related material offline and have to go through a tedious multi-layer process.
 Further, insurance companies have traditionally managed all these claims settlements with time-consuming manual processes.
 These pain-points leave a room for improvement and create opportunities for the development of the insurance industry.

 The union between cutting-edge technologies such as artificial intelligence and the insurance industry has triggered a worldwide wave of "InsurTech" services and products.
-Similar to FinTech, face recognition technology for insurance can support identity verification to reduce the risk of fraud.
 Big Data + machine learning algorithms can help insurers in understanding customer needs.
 This will help them in designing online products, with accurate pricing.
 Further, it will help insurers in recommending relevant content and mitigate risks.
 Artificial Intelligence through speech and image recognition, machine learning, and natural language processing can streamline customer service, insurance, loss claims, and other processes.
 These technologies can significantly enhance the user experience and reduce organizational costs.

 With the improvement of people's living standards, the demand for insurance products for multi-level protection is on the rise.
 From the supply-side perspective, however, there are very few products on the market.
 It is not rare for an insurance company to develop thousands of insurance products.
 However, very few of these products are available in the market, and only a few of them sell well.
 Many insurance companies cannot scientifically create differentiated pricing.
 There are some organizations, which blindly follow others when it comes to pricing.
 This leads them to rely on the cost of disguised return fees and other means to carry out the vicious price war competition.
 Usually, there is little regard for what the customers might want or deserve.
 At present, the insurance pricing problem has become one of the bottlenecks restricting the development of the insurance industry.